Animation — Advanced Creature Animation Course

-Quadruped Animation: Common Mistakes and Fixes
+Common Mistakes and Fixes

-In this guide, we’ll cover the 7 most common Quadruped Animation mistakes and, importantly, how to fix them using a production-focused approach.
+In this guide, we’ll cover the 7 most common quadruped animation mistakes and, importantly, how to fix them using a production-focused approach.

-Mistake 1: Ignoring Real-World Biomechanics in Quadruped Animation
+Quadruped Animation Mistake #1: Ignoring Real-World Biomechanics

 Animators often jump straight into animating quadrupeds without carefully studying how real animals move.
 This is especially common when working under tight deadlines or when animators are used to bipeds.
 The result?
 Legs that don’t hit the ground convincingly, bodies that seem to float, and overall motion that feels disconnected from reality.
 Even small errors in biomechanics can make a quadruped walk or run look “off,” breaking the illusion instantly.